vendrhub/vendr-documentation/content/docs/core/1.2.0/reference/vendr-core-models/orderreadonly.md

 #### SubtotalPrice

-Gets the subtotal price of the Oredr
+Gets the subtotal price of the order

 ```csharp
 public ReadOnlyOrderSubtotalPrice SubtotalPrice { get; }